hl7au/au-fhir-childhealth/pages/_includes/profiles.md

 * [NCDHC Deworming](StructureDefinition-ncdhc-observation-deworming.html) - Observation profile to record outcome of Deworming
 * [NCDHC Age Appropriate Immunisation completed as per schedule](StructureDefinition-ncdhc-observation-ageaprImmcomp.html) - Observation profile to record vaccination status as per schedule
 * [NCDHC Fetal Movement](StructureDefinition-ncdhc-observation-fetal-movement.html) - Observation profile used to record first movement, known as quickening, between weeks 14 and 26
-* [NCDHC Fetus Presentation](StructureDefinition-ncdhc-observation-fetus-presentation.html) - Observation profile to record Fetus Presentation
-* [NCDHC Fetus Position](StructureDefinition-ncdhc-observation-fetus-position.html) - Observation profile used to record orientation of the fetus in the womb
+* [NCDHC Arrangement Of Fetus](StructureDefinition-ncdhc-observation-fetus-arrangement.html) - Observation profile used to record the presentation, position or lie of the fetus
 * [NCDHC Fetus Liquor](StructureDefinition-ncdhc-observation-fetus-liquor.html) - Observation profile used to record amniotic fluid

 ### MedicationStatement Profiles